-- All retirees who are eligible for Medicare (81% of current retirees) are now required to enroll, so MERSD will no longer be their primary insurer.
-MERSD pays for some supplemental insurance for these retirees, but implementing this change reduces MERSD's cost by 65% or \$7.2K per year per participating retiree, based on the differential in current rates between the district and Medicare supplemental plans. - MERSD's most recent contract with META included a move to higher deductible plans, with corresponding savings in the cost to MERSD and employees of monthly premiums.
+- All retirees who are eligible for Medicare are now required to enroll, so MERSD will no longer be their primary insurer.
+MERSD pays for supplemental insurance for these retirees, but implementing this change reduces MERSD's cost based on the differential in current rates between the district and Medicare supplemental plans. - MERSD's most recent contract with META included a move to higher deductible plans, with corresponding savings in the cost to MERSD and employees of monthly premiums.
 A portion of these savings have been set aside for an employer funded Health Reimbursement Account (HRA).
 MERSD has seen a significant improvement in claims/utilization from these plans, which helps to control costs and limit rate increases in subsequent years.
-Today, nearly 10% of retirees (those who have not yet aged into Medicare), and all active employees participate in the HRA plan, which costs nearly 20% less, or nearly \$9K annually per retiree, than the legacy pre-Medicare retiree healthcare plan. - A new policy beginning July 1, 2013 prohibited retirees from adding insurance coverage after retirement, which will make changes in enrollment levels more predictable.
+Today, nearly 10% of retirees (those who have not yet aged into Medicare), and all active employees participate in the HRA plan, which costs nearly 20% less, or nearly \$9K annually per retiree, than the legacy pre-Medicare retiree healthcare plan. - A policy that began on July 1, 2013 prohibited retirees from adding insurance coverage after retirement, which will make changes in enrollment levels more predictable.